1990eam/increase-api/README.md

 The PaymentBuilder ```app/builder``` processes the ```file.txt``` in chunks that will be passed to the **Interactor Organizer** ```app/interactors``` which will create and save each instance of the models detailed above.

 The API makes use of the [Interactor gem](https://github.com/collectiveidea/interactor)  .
 The organizer receives the data related to a Payment (header, transactions, discounts and footer) extracts it and creates the instances to populate the DB.
-I chose this gem because it allows to chain and organize processes together.
+It then passes the processed data to the next Interactor and so on until a Payment is fully built with it's associated transactions, discounts, client, etc. I chose this gem because it allows to chain and organize processes together.

 # Execution: